bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

 Read the Creation Transaction from the DB
 =========================================
-After a couple of seconds, we can check if the transactions was included in the
+After a couple of seconds, we can check if the transaction was validated in a
-bigchain:
+block:

 .. code-block:: python

-    # Retrieve a transaction from the bigchain
+    # Retrieve a validated transaction
     >>> tx_retrieved = bdb.transactions.retrieve(tx['id'])

-The new owner of the digital asset is now alice which is the public key, aka verifying key of ``alice``.
+The new owner of the digital asset is now Alice (or more correctly, her *public key*):

 .. ipython::